udoprog/tiny-async-java/README.md

 # Api Separation

 The separation between the API and core is done to reduce issues with drifts in dependencies.

 A specific version of the API is always intended to be signature compatible with future versions, this means that if you build a project against version `1.1.0` of the API, it will be working with all `1.x.x` versions of Core.

 Deprecated components will be removed in the next major version, and the package will be renamed to avoid future classpath conflicts.

+# Testing with TinyAsync

+TinyAsync heavily favor isolated unit tests that mock as much as possible, see some of the [core test suite](tiny-async-core/src/test/java/eu/toolchain/async/) if you want some inspiration.

 # Usage